BitBagCommerce/SyliusCmsPlugin/doc/use_case_sections.md

 ![Screenshot showing content management config in admin](sections_create_cms.png)

-### Possible to achieve result on the front of the store:
+## Result possible to achieve on the front of the store:

 It's possible to attach [Blocks](use_case_blocks.md), [Media](use_case_media.md) and [Pages](use_case_pages.md) to the Sections.
 This makes you able to [display all](sections.md) the content attached to the single Section.